cneverett/Diplodocus.jl/docs/src/Get Started/overview.md

 *INSERT IMAGE OF CONTINIOUS SURFACE TO GRID*

-This discretisation allows the effects of discrete interactions, collisions, to be pre-computed while simultaniously providing a flexable and conservative numbical scheme for the transport of distribution function through phase space.
+This discretisation allows the effects of discrete interactions, collisions, to be pre-computed while simultaneously providing a flexible and conservative numerical scheme for the transport of distribution function through phase space.

 Pre-computation of collision terms is implemented in the `DiplodocusCollisions.jl` package.